 Some of the top choices for eating out and grabbing a drink or three

 There are four hotels on the island, one in Komiza and three in Vis Town.
-Private accommodation is easily found, and staying in a villa on the island is also possible.
-See our Accommodation on Vis section.
+You can easily find private accommodation, and staying in a villa on the island is also possible.
+See our Accommodation on Vis section for more details.

 Tourist Offices on Vis